dice-group/IGUANA/docs_new/configuration/storages.md

 which defines the path to the directory where the csv files should be written to.

 Inside the directory, a new directory for the execution of the benchmark suite will be created.
-The name of the directory is `suite-` followed by the timestamp of the execution and the hash value of the suite-configuration.
+The name of the directory is `suite-<timestamp>-<config-hash>` where the `timestamp` is the benchmark's time of execution and `config-hash` the hash value of the benchmark configuration.

-The following gives an example of the directory structure and the files that are created.
+The following shows an example of the directory structure and created files of the csv storage:

 ```text
 suite-1710241608-1701417056/
 ├── suite-summary.csv